 2. Coconut oil is a great alternative!

-Coconut oil is particularly bad with an SPF of around 1 to 3, depending on the study.
-But other vegetable oils rarely achieve more than 5.
+Coconut oil, with an SPF of approximately 1 to 3 depending on the study, is particularly poor.
+Other plant oils also rarely achieve more than 5.
 Insufficient (4)!

-In the past, people died at 30 and, as people with light skin, were less likely to be able to sunbathe near the equator.
-Skin cancer is a sign of aging (but not exclusively!)
+In the past, people died at 30 and, as fair-skinned individuals, were less likely to be able to sunbathe near the equator.
+Skin cancer is an age-related condition (but not exclusively!)
 (5).

 4. SPF does not produce vitamin D!

-Yes and no, sun protection reduces local vitamin D production, but in everyday life the protection is not perfect enough.
-In our latitudes, many people have to supplement anyway, because a sufficient amount cannot be produced in winter due to the position of the sun.
-Tablets, unlike the sun, are not carcinogenic (6).
+Yes and no. Sunscreen reduces local vitamin D production, but in everyday life, the protection is imperfect enough.
+In our latitudes, many people need to supplement anyway, as a sufficient amount cannot be produced due to the sun's position in winter.
+Unlike the sun, vitamin D tablets are not carcinogenic (6).

 ...does not exist!
-Any excessive sun exposure adds to the risk of skin cancer (7).
+Every instance of excessive sun exposure adds up to the risk of skin cancer (7).

 >> Click here for the blog post "Sun protection factor: how long can I stay in the sun?"